Tetra IDBS E-Workbook Connector

 In a future major version release of the IDBS Connector, the Audit Log will be transferred to TDP automatically and viewable there along with all of the other agent and connector Audit Logs.

-The Audit Log is intended to capture all changes to the connector that might affect how data is moved, including:
+The Audit Log is intended to capture all changes to the connector that might affect how data is moved, including the following:

-• a verbal description of what kind of change occurred; and
+- A verbal description of what kind of change occurred

 Sensitive Information Stripping

-Certain types of sensitive data (e.g. application secrets) are masked when writing to the Audit Log.
+Certain types of sensitive data (for example, application secrets) are masked when writing to the Audit Log.

 System Log

-There System Log serves as a diagnostic tool for users to look for more information when they encounter a problem.
+The System Log serves as a diagnostic tool for users to look for more information when they encounter a problem.
 Within the System Log screen, the Details tab is available when the connector session has data from a recent request from IDBS.
-The System Log looks very similar to the Audit Log:
+The System Log looks very similar to the Audit Log.

 The System Log captures a large amount of internal data during the data retrieval process.

-• It includes a variety of expandable sections which show things such as which DataWeave scripts are being used, the Elasticsearch query sent to TDP, the results of the DataWeave transforms, and other technical details about the transaction.
+- It includes a variety of expandable sections which show things such as which DataWeave scripts are being used, the Query DSL query sent to TDP, the results of the DataWeave transforms, and other technical details about the transaction.